arrayfire/arrayfire-js/documentation/docs/index.md

 To run ES6 code you can use io.js that supports it inherently.
 Or use Node.js 0.12+ with --harmony flag.
 Or you can go with older Node.js versions with Gulp and Traceur modules.

 Even you can use feature detection and can write code that can run on each platform choosing ES5 or ES6 code paths depending of the actual runtime.
 Fire.js uses that method too.
 It has been developed in ES6, and uses [Gulp/Traceur](https://github.com/unbornchikken/fire-js/blob/master/gulpfile.js) and [feature detection](https://github.com/unbornchikken/fire-js/blob/master/lib/index.js#L19) to fallback to manually compiled ES5 code on older runtimes.
 If you need further information about this topic, please open up an issue on Github, and I'll help you out with this there.

+## API

+In Fire.js all ArrayFire types and functions are ported with respect of the original C++ syntax.
+There are some exceptions when it was neccessary.
+Many methods have an alias to provide them a counterpart using Node.js (camelCased) conventions.

+All asynchronous methods have promise based and synhronous counterparts as mentioned in the previous topic with `Async` and `Sync` endings rescpectively.
+This methods have the same signature like the originals, except the callback at the last argument.

 ## Small Example